apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The IRS announces plans to simplify and redesign tax notices**
+**Red Sea Maps Show Houthi Attacks Hitting Global Economy**

-You can read more about it [here](https://abcnews.go.com/Business/irs-announces-plans-simplify-redesign-tax-notices/story?id=106607137).
+You can read more about it [here](https://www.bloomberg.com/news/features/2024-01-24/red-sea-maps-show-houthi-attacks-hitting-global-economy).

 ## Requirements
 - Python 3.8